Saju159/YTMediaTool/README.md

  - This format allows the user to download smaller quantities of songs at a time.
  - This format has one major benefit to Basic Page.
 It adds metadata to songs.
 The program tries to get a name for the album from the Music Brainz API.
  - Simply select your download directory and SMLD will automatically create a file with instructions on how to use the format.
 Write the name of the artist and the song separated by a comma (ARTIST,SONG1,SONG2,SONG3...).

+#### SMLD Spotify API
+ - You can download your playlists directly with a link by putting the link in the second text box.
+ ##### How to do it
+ 1. Go to https://developer.spotify.com/dashboard and authorize your account.
+ 2. Create a new app.
+Add a name and description for it. (these can be what ever you want.)
+Enter redirect url (example: "http://127.0.0.1:8888/callback").
+ 3. From the next page copy the Client ID, Client Secret and redirect URL to the SMLD settings.
+ 4. Done!
+Now downloading with the Spotify API **should** work.

 ### Installation
 Installation of this program is very simple.